perschi/perschi.github.io/_drafts/Information-Leakage-In-Batch-Normalization.markdown

 $$((1.2,1.4),1.2), ((1.4, 1.2), 1.1), ((1.2, 1.1),0.9)$$

 This scenario is much more realistic than the previous example as it is similar to the contrastive learning approaches by [Chen et al., 2020][chen-20] and [He et al., 2020][he-20].
 However, this situation could also arise more subtle if you work on raw audio generation.
-Here, you could split the audio into overlapping sequences and with a bit of bad luck you could get overlapping sequences in the the same batch.
+Here, you could split the audio into overlapping sequences and with a bit of bad luck, you could get overlapping sequences in the same batch.

 # The Experiment